Documentation Tips

 -

-Use quotation marks to denote the individual's own words or use phrases such as patient states or patient reports to indicate information that came directly from the patient.
+Use quotation marks to denote the individual's own words or use phrases such as ‘patient states"‘ or ‘patient reports’ to indicate information that came directly from the patient.
 When you use quotation marks, the statement must be an exact repetition of what the individual said, not paraphrased.

 Identify the person who hurt the individual as stated by the individual, using quotation marks and recording the identifying information, e.g. "my husband," "my stepfather," or "my mother-in law-slapped me."